danielfm/prometheus-for-developers/README.md

 Let's examine a sample Node.js application we created for this workshop.

 Open the `./sample-app/index.js` file in your favorite text editor.
-The code is fully commented, so you should not have a hard time understading it.
+The code is fully commented, so you should not have a hard time understanding it.

 ### Measuring Request Durations